Transworld (publisher)

-Transworld Publishers Ltd. is a British publishing house in Ealing, London that is a division of Penguin Random House, one of the world's largest mass media groups.
+Transworld is a British publishing house in Ealing, London that is a division of Penguin Random House, one of the world's largest mass media groups.
 It was established in 1950 as the British division of American company Bantam Books.
-It publishes fiction and non fiction titles by various best-selling authors including Val Wood under several different imprints.
-Hardbacks are either published under the Doubleday or the Bantam Press imprint, whereas paperbacks are published under the Black Swan, Bantam or Corgi imprint.
+It publishes fiction and nonfiction titles by various best-selling authors including Val Wood under several different imprints.
+Hardbacks are published under the Doubleday imprint, whereas paperbacks are published under the Black Swan or Corgi imprint.
+The Bantam Press imprint publishes both Hardbacks and Prestige softcovers.

 Terry Pratchett First Novel Award

 Transworld sponsors the Terry Pratchett First Novel Award for unpublished science-fiction novels.